cNoveron/rekt-guard/README.md

-# Penpie Hack Reproduction
+# Penpie Hack Post Mortem Audit

-This repository contains a proof-of-concept (PoC) reproduction of the Penpie protocol hack that occurred on September 3, 2024.
-The attack exploited vulnerabilities in the Pendle and Penpie integration, resulting in approximately $27 million in losses.
+This repository contains a proof-of-concept (PoC) of the Penpie protocol hack that occurred on September 3, 2024.
+The attack exploited vulnerabilities in the Pendle and Penpie integration, resulting in approximately $27 million USD in losses.

 ## Overview